-Tom Gill is entering his 27th season as the head coach of the lacrosse program at the United States Merchant Marine Academy in 2017.
+In 2020, Tom Gill will enter his 30th season as the head coach of the lacrosse program at the United States Merchant Marine Academy.
 Since his arrival at Kings Point, he has led the program to seven conference championships, eight ECAC Metro NY/NJ Championship appearances, six consecutive Maritime Tournament crowns between 1994 and 1999 and an appearance in the NCAA Tournament.
-The Academy named him the recipient of the Coach Omeltchenko Coach-of-the-Year Award in 1998 and 2007.
+The Academy named him the recipient of the Coach Omeltchenko Coach-of-the-Year Award in 1998, 2007 and 2017.
 Gill has also coached a total of five All-Americans and two NCAA statistical champions while at the academy.

 After the 2013 season, Gill was named the Landmark Conference Coach of the Year after guiding the Mariners to the #4 seed in the Landmark Tournament.
 The Mariners won their first-round matchup at #1-seed Goucher, 6-5, to advance to the Championship Game, where the fell to #3-seed Susquehanna, 6-3.

 In 2012 Gill earned his 200th overall win as a head coach in a 13-7 victory against industry rival Maritime College.

 Gill led the Mariners to their best season in school history in the spring of 2007.
 The program set a school record for winning 13 games and made its first appearance in the NCAA Tournament after winning the Skyline Conference Tournament, 12-11, over then-No. 15 nationally-ranked Stevens Tech.
 The Ducks’ loss to the Mariners snapped their 58-game winning streak against conference opponents which dated back to 2000.
 For his efforts, he was named the Skyline Coach of the Year and the recipient of the academy’s Coach-of-the-Year award.